tobwin/LQG.m/README.md

 lqg.x = [1.5 0 9.81 1]';
 ```

 Let's examine the system's behavior over time.
-We can compute the systems deterministic trajectory by calling LQG.mean and plotting the position variable:
+We can compute the system's deterministic trajectory by calling LQG.mean and plotting the position variable:

 ```matlab
 t = linspace(0,T,floor(T/dt));